After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 Orient, Orient Star and Seiko

-The presence of the power reserve on a watch is very optional, particularly for watches with usual automatic winding.
-It is useful on a hand-wound watch and also on watches that have large power reserves, such as certain models available from other brands which approach 100 hours of power reserve.
+The presence of the power reserve on a watch is very optional and especially for watches with usual automatic winding.
+It is useful on a manual winding watch and also on watches that have large power reserves, such as some models available from other brands that approach 100 hours of power reserve. .

-In terms of complaints, the steel bracelet that is supplied with the watch is of the same level as the vast majority of Seiko steel bracelets.
+In terms of criticism, the steel bracelet that comes with the watch is of the same standard as the vast majority of Seiko steel bracelets. : that is to say rather mediocre.

 Technical characteristics